sarahhayounggoldman/sarahhayounggoldman/README.md

 🎯 Featured Project: [Root Cause Analysis for Cadence Design Systems](https://github.com/kkmanvi123/root-cause-analysis)

 - Tools: Python (+ pandas, scikit-learn)
-- What We Did: Preprocessed and vectorized text data using spaCy, then built an SVM classifier to predict sentiment (positive, negative, or neutral).
+- What We Did: Using publicly available bug data from Microsoft, built a bug classification system in the terminal making use of a random forest classifier
 - Results: Achieved 0.92 ROC-AUC, providing valuable insights into bug classsification

 #### Prev: Data Engineering @ The Hartford, using AI for risk engineering.
 Currently: AI/ML fellow @ Break Through Tech MIT, working with Cadence Design Systems to build an RCA model using ML.
 Incoming: Systems @ McMaster-Carr.